russoedu/myTimer/README.md

 - endTime: when you want your timer to give the last alert in the day
 - bgColor: terminal background color
 - quantity: the number of times you want this to be repeated
-- timeTable: list with the repeat timers in "hh:mm:ss" format.
-If you have less timers than the number you set in `quantity`, the rest of the alerts will be distributed until the `endTime`.
+- reminders: list with the repeat timers in "hh:mm:ss" format.
+If you have less timers than the number you set in `quantity`, the rest of the reminders will be distributed until the `endTime`.
 The time must use "hh:mm:ss" format.

 ## Mobile push
 To use the mobile push you need to install the app [Push Me](http://pushme.jagcesar.se) and get your key.
 In the app, click on the key to copy to the clipboard.